PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 18:05:08
+Last updated: 2024-04-05 18:05:41
-Random Quote: Discouraging premarital sex is against my religion. - Barney Stinson
+Random Quote: I never wanted the throne, I only ever wanted to be your equal. - Thor